Altinn/altinn-notifications/README.md

 In a terminal navigate to the root of this repository and run command `podman compose -f setup-kafka.yml up -d`

-Kafdrop will be available on localhost:9000
+Kafdrop is not available at http://localhost:9000.

 ### Running the application
 The application runs on port 5090.
 See full details in Dockerfile.

 - In a terminal navigate to /src/Altinn.Notifications
 - Run `dotnet run ` or `dotnet watch`